 Can Outward Bound accommodate my food allergy?

 Yes, the Voyageur Outward Bound School can accommodate most food allergies.
-We put a lot of energy into creating menu plans that work for people with a variety of food allergies or preferences, including people who do not eat meat, dairy, gluten, tree nuts and peanuts.
-We’re even able to accommodate students with severe peanut allergies.
+We put a lot of energy into creating menu plans that work for people with a variety of food allergies, including people who do not eat meat, dairy, gluten, tree nuts and peanuts.
 In some cases we may ask students to provide some of their own food supplements.

 Does Voyageur Outward Bound School provide scholarships and/or payment plans?

 Yes.
-For more information, check out our Scholarships page.
+Voyageur Outward Bound offers payment plan options and scholarships based on financial need.
+For more information, check out our Need-Based Scholarships page.

 What does tuition cover?

 The tuition you pay prior to going on course covers all of your food while on course, instructors' salaries, land use permits and most of the equipment (backpacks, sleeping bags, cooking utensils) and other technical gear associated with the activities you will participate in at Voyageur Outward Bound School.